allure-framework/allure-cucumberjs/README.md

 * host
 * thread

-If you want to cancel step or tests, simply throw new Error with message 'Step cancelled' or 'Test cancelled'.
+If you want to cancel step or test, simply throw new Error with message 'Step cancelled' or 'Test cancelled'.

 ## Generate HTML report from Allure results